SamSalvatico/architecture-test/README.md

 - one developer that implements libraries for make services able to communicate using message broker;
 - one or more devops to make architecture ready for minimum needs;
 - one developer that makes mocks tour importer operators;
-- one developer that implements tour processor;
+- one or more developers that implements tour processor;
 - one team lead that coordinates everybody.

+All developers must have a senority that make them able to work with minimum guidance from other developers.
+This is because in 3 weeks the time we have to understand what we need to do is very poor.

 Leave outside:
 - monitoring architecture like Prometheus, Grafana, ...;